Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Theory

 Semiconductors typically fall into the category of so-called ``class B'' lasers, in which the polarization dynamics decay quickly relative to the timescales associated with carrier recombination and cavity decay.
-In this case, the polarization dynamics are adiabatically eliminated, resulting in Heisenberg-Langevin equations for photon number, carrier number operators, and phase \cite{agrawal2012fiber}:
+In this case, the polarization dynamics are adiabatically eliminated, resulting in Heisenberg-Langevin equations for photon number and carrier number operators, as derived in the S.I. \cite{agrawal2012fiber, chow2012semiconductor}: